click-here/Outlook-Quick-Mail/README.md

 # Outlook-Quick-Mail

-I send a lot of emails at work and wanted to optimize it as much as possible.
+I used to send a lot of emails at work and wanted to optimize it as much as possible.